The monument to the State of Arkansas is southwest of Gettysburg on West Confederate Avenue. (Tour map: West Confederate Avenue – Part 5)

-The monument was dedicated on June 18, 1966, and.
+The monument was dedicated on June 18, 1966.
 It stands where the 3rd Arkansas Infantry Regiment formed part of Robertson’s Texas Brigade for the assault on July 2nd.
+The monument was constructed of Mt.
+Airy granite and stands 8 feet tall and is 20 feet wide.
 An unusual feature of the monument are the four aluminum blocks bearing the Confederate battle flag on at the corner of each base, representing Arkansas’ early role as a producer of aluminum.

 Distant Arkansas provided only one regiment to the Army of Northern Virginia at the Battle of Gettysburg.
 It totaled about 480 men and lost 41 killed, 101 wounded, and 40 missing, or over one third of the men engaged.
 It was the smallest state contingent and the smallest number of casualties for any Confederate state, but Arkansas ranked fourth of the twelve Confederate states in the percentage loss of men in the Battle of Gettysburg (see the States at Gettysburg).

 The grateful people of the State of Arkansas erect this

 memorial as an expression of their pride in the officers and

 men of the Third Arkansas Infantry Confederate States

 Army, who by their valor and their blood have

 The Third Arkansas Infantry Confederate States Army

 The State of Arkansas monument is south of Gettysburg on the west side of West Confederate Avenue about 150 yards north of Emmitsburg Road.
 West Confederate Avenue is one way southbound.
 (39°47’33.6″N 77°15’18.4″W)